![]() |

 These flowers will also attract other backyard birds that come for insects and seeds.

-Native plants are more hardy to local conditions, think about these plants first if water and attention are at a minimum.
+Native plants are more hardy to local conditions, think about these plants first as for your hummingbird flowers if water and attention are at a minimum.
+Remember to plnt your hummingbird flowers in splashes or clumps.
+This is more attractive to the hummingbirds as they see a buffet and wont waste energy flying all over the place.

-Hummingbird flowers are a joy for you and your birds, but you want to learn more about wildlife gardens.
+Hummingbird flowers are a joy for you and your birds, but you want to learn more about wildlife gardens than just hummingbird flowers.

-Sign up for your FREE Garden For Wildlife Newsletter today!
+Sign up for your Gardening For Wildlife Newsletter today!

 |